AudreyLL88/MS3__Sante/README.md

 * My delete cocktail/category function is linked to a confirmation modal.
 At first that modal was displaying as many buttons as there was category/cocktail cards when clicked.
 * I fixed it by including the modal in the for loop and it now generates just two buttons as it is supposed to.

+**Pagination**

+* My first pagination function was not displaying the last page if it wasn't full.
+* I fixed it by changing the interger value to a float to get the decimal.

 # Deployment<hr>

 ***Requirements to deploy:***